PiotrBlaszczykk/Operating-Systems/README.md

 # I'm loud and obnoxious
-# I like music and rhymes
+# I like music that rhymes